Lily Allen says fame "became an addiction in itself"

 “I was using fame as well — that was an addiction in itself: the attention and the paparazzi and the chaos.”

-During the early days of her music career, Allen explained how she had an “addictive personality”, but said that she “[didn’t] want to be hanging over a toilet seat snorting coke when I’m 50”.
+During the early days of her music career, Allen explained that she had an “addictive personality”, but said she “[didn’t] want to be hanging over a toilet seat snorting coke when I’m 50”.

 Allen spoke candidly about her sobriety back in March, saying that her life had “changed so much” in recent years.